mpreetkaur/Brain-Smart/README.md

 <p align="center"><img src="images/memoryGame.png" width="400px" height="450px"></p>

-## Animated matched  and unmatched cards
+### Animated matched  and unmatched cards
-When clicked two cards would match, they will change their color first to dark green and then light green and remain open later.
+When clicked cards **Unmatched**,their color will change to dark green first and then to light green and cards will remain open later.
 <p align="center"><img src="images/match.gif" width="400px" height="450px"></p>

-Likely, if cards do not match they will change their color to red and get closed after a second.
+Unikely, if cards do not **matched**, they will change their color to red and get closed after a second.
 <p align="center"><img src="images/unmatch.gif" width="400px" height="450px"></p>
+### Increasing moves
+Each time when pair of cards is clicked the number of __moves__ will increase by one.